-Allocation of nonmanufacturing overhead costs is an important service you can provide to your clients.
-Generally accepted accounting principles do not allow you to assign them to products as manufacturing overhead costs for financial reports, but small business owners need this information to include these costs in the price of their products so they earn a profit.
+Allocation of non-manufacturing overhead costs is an important service you can provide to your clients.
+Although generally accepted accounting principles don’t allow you to assign them to products as manufacturing overhead costs for financial reports, small business owners need this information to accurately determine the costs of their products so they earn a profit.

-Clients also need this information to make important business decisions when choosing which products are the most profitable and which cost the most.
-You need to accurately match administrative costs with the products that use them.
-A product that requires a lot of support and administrative overhead may seem like a big moneymaker when it’s not, and a product that is very profitable may not appear to be a good choice.
-You can add value to the services you provide your client by preparing reports that allocate nonmanufacturing overhead for their own internal use.
+Clients need this information to make educated business decisions when determining which products are the most profitable.
+With this in mind, you need to accurately match administrative costs with the products that use them.
+A product that requires a lot of support and administrative overhead may seem like a big moneymaker when it isn’t, and a product that doesn’t seem very profitable may actually be extremely efficient.
+You can add value to the services you provide your client by preparing reports that allocate non-manufacturing overhead for their own internal use.

-The traditional accounting method develops an average overhead cost rate and applies it to a cost driver such as units produced, hours worked, or machine hours.
-The problem with this method is that it uses an average overhead rate, so some costs are overrepresented in the product price, making the product seem less profitable.
-Conversely, some costs are underreported, making the product seem more profitable.
+The traditional accounting method develops an average overhead cost rate and applies it to a cost driver, such as units produced, hours worked, or machine hours.
+The problem with this method is that it uses an average overhead rate, so some costs see over-representation in the product price, making the product seem less profitable.
+Conversely, this method causes your client to under-report the costs of other products, making those products seem more profitable.

-3. Identify the products associated with these activities.
+- Identify the products associated with these activities

-4. Assign the cost of the activities to these products and customers.
+- Assign the cost of the activities to these products and customers

-Activity-based costing is more accurate for allocating nonmanufacturing costs because it matches costs with the activities that drive them and keeps overhead costs from being assigned to products that don’t use them.
-This gives management a better idea of a product’s profitability and helps it decide whether to continue certain products in light of their nonmanufacturing costs.
+Activity-based costing is more accurate for allocating non-manufacturing costs because it matches costs with the activities that drive them.
+This keeps your client from assigning overhead costs to products that don’t use them, giving management a better idea of a product’s profitability and helping them decide whether to continue certain products in light of their non-manufacturing costs.

 Both methods of allocating overhead have pros and cons.
 As an accountant, you want to help your clients make the best decisions possible with evidence that make the choices obvious.
 QuickBooks Online Accountant helps you manage projects, tasks and clients together.
 Sign up for free.